andreim2k/chrono-pay/README.md

-# ChronoSapient Pay - Invoicing Application
+# ChronoSapient WorkPay - Invoicing Application

 This is a full-stack invoicing application built with Next.js and Firebase, designed to make invoice management simple and efficient.